-Adding avocado to breakfast helps you feel full longer, improves digestion, regulates blood sugar levels, and provides energy for the whole day.
+Adding avocado to your breakfast can help you feel full longer, improve digestion, regulate blood sugar levels, and provide energy for the whole day.

 Improve cardiovascular health